Int. No. 746-A

 b.
 Demand or retain any fees or compensation for services not performed, or costs that are not actually incurred;

 c.
-Fail to provide a customer with copies of documents [filed with] submitted to, or received from, a governmental entity within two weeks of submission or refuse to return original documents supplied by, prepared on behalf of, or paid for by the customer, upon the request of the customer, or upon termination of the contract.
+Fail to provide a customer with copies of documents [filed with] submitted to, or received from, a governmental entity within two weeks of submission or receipt or refuse to return original documents supplied by, prepared on behalf of, or paid for by the customer, upon the request of the customer, or upon termination of the contract.
 Original documents must be returned promptly upon request and upon cancellation of the contract, even if there is a fee dispute between the [immigration assistance] provider and the customer;

 d.
 Fail to provide the customer with a signed form affirming receipt of an original document, as well as a complete copy of such document, immediately upon taking possession of such original document for submission or any other purpose;